Precision Mensuration

 settings.

-No other similar gages have this important feature.
-Note the
+No other similar gauges have this important

 mineral spirits bubble level.

-Offset attachment with clamp bolt extends the nose for a
+Offset attachment with clamp bolt extends the nose for

 minimum height of 0.17" allowing use in tight areas.

-One-inch & three-inch extension rods can be screwed in at four different locations.
+be screwed in at four different locations.

-A toe clamp holds a hardened HSS
+A post clamp holds a hardened HSS

-scribe which is shown being set at 3.0000" height using a gage block.
+is being set at 3.0000" height using a gauge block.

-A Starrett Last Word DTI mounted onto the 995E Universal Gage using
+A Starrett Last Word DTI mounted onto the 995E

 the 711-49 bar attachment.